rizzlesauce/EFogModSwap/README.md

 ## Mod configurations

-If you want to quickly swap out different mod groups at runtime, check out these settings in the settings file:
+If you want to quickly swap out different mods between games, check out these settings in the settings file:
 * `modGroups`
 * `modConfigs`